dangub86/Admin-Notices-for-Team/README.txt

 == Upgrade Notice ==

+= 1.0.3 =

+* Fixed issues about Target feature and capabilities.

 = 1.0.2 =

 * Added features.
 Metabox with target author groups and possibility to show notices only in dashboard.
 Other code optimizations.